-Most business owners can’t take 14 months to break-even and I am not asking that but if you own a restaurant, can you at least give away a free dinner for a new customer?
-What about a dental practice, is a free exam and x-ray worth a potential new patient?
+Most business owners can’t take 14 months to break-even, and I am not asking that.
+But if you own a restaurant can you at least give away a free dinner for a new customer?
+And if you have your own dental practice — is a free exam and x-ray worth a potential new patient?

 What it Takes to Get a Customer > What it Takes to Keep Them